piotrdonicz/go/README.md

 # Go/

 Go is an internal custom URL creator/redirector.
-You can give memorable and personal URLs for longer URLs, like docs.
+It allows you to make personal and memorable short URLs for longer, immemorable, crappy ones.

 You can (soon) find the live version at [go/](http://go/).